-'Our California Girl': Sarah Jessica Parker, Bella Hadid and More Celebs React to Royal Wedding
+'Thinking of How Happy Princess Diana Is': See the Best Celebrity Reactions to the Royal Wedding

 Celebrities kicked off their Saturday morning watching the newly-named Duke and Duchess of Sussex walk down the aisle and say their “I dos,” sending love from across the pond.

-Stars like Sarah Jessica Parker, Bella Hadid, Bethenny Frankel, Retta, NeNe Leakes, and Chris Colfer were up early to watch the festivities unfold.
+Stars like Sarah Jessica Parker, Bella Hadid, Bethenny Frankel, Retta, NeNe Leakes and Chris Colfer were up early to watch the festivities unfold, while British stars like Adele likely didn’t struggle with the snooze button.

+“Congratulations Meghan and Harry.
+You’re the most beautiful bride.
+I can’t stop thinking of how happy Princess Diana is upstairs x,” wrote Adele alongside an Instagram selfie of her sipping champagne and wearing a royal wedding-ready viel.

+As for some of the most hilarious reactions, Billy Idol — known for his classic song “White Wedding” — tweeted, “Looks like a lovely day in UK for Harry and Meghan’s wedding #royalwedding.”

+Leslie Jones got in on the action, too, cracking great jokes.
+“It’s too damn early for this man!!” she wrote with video of the ceremony.

+As for what it was like to actually be at the wedding, True Blood actress and Markle’s pal Janina Gavankar wrote on her Instagram Story that she was “emotionally hung over,” including a shot of her holding her hand to her face with her eyes closed.

-Many shared their live commentary, Parker calling Markle’s look “beautiful” and Leakes labelling the day, “a real fairytale.”
+Many others shared their live commentary, with Parker calling Markle’s look “beautiful” and Leakes labeling the day, “a real fairytale.”

 Watch our full special, Meghan and Harry – a Fairy-Tale Wedding, on PeopleTV, now available on PeopleTV.com and on your favorite streaming device.